ken-tn/LUA-Enhanced-Lyric-Parser/README.md

 # LUA-Enhanced-Lyric-Parser
 Lua Module to Parse ELRC file format

-How to use:
-Call function convertLyrics with the full lyrics file to get lua table output
+Use parse.lua convertLyrics with the full lyrics file as string argument

 Table Format:
 {